 Rabbi Michael Lerner is the editor of TIKKUN magazine, rabbi of Beyt Tikkun synagogue in Berkeley and San Francisco, CA, and the author of eleven books, including most recently Embracing Israel/Palestine: A Path to Healing the Middle East, and the National Bestseller, The Left Hand of God: Taking Back Our Country from the Religious Right.

-Rev. Carolyn Wilkins is an Ambassador of Peace with a global message of dignity, justice, compassion and inclusion.
-Rev. Carolyn is a speaker, mediator and facilitator, leading community and international dialogues, designing and implementing peace, nonviolent communication and compassionate leadership programs, and training students in peer mediation.
+Rev. Carolyn Wilkins is the Program Director of the NSP, a speaker, mediator, and facilitator in nonviolent communication and compassionate leadership programs; she also trains students in peer mediation.
 Rev. Carolyn is founder of PeaceNet, a voice for women, president of Inspirational Consulting, and chair of the Culver City Area Interfaith Alliance.
-She is the director of the philanthropic and interfaith ministry at Agape International Spiritual Center.
-She is an advisor to international humanitarian leaders and was co-director of global outreach project for Oprah Winfrey’s Belief series.
-She is the author of an upcoming book entitled “Peace, Hope and Happiness: A World of Possibilities”.
+She is the director of the philanthropic and interfaith ministry at Agape International Spiritual Center, and was co-director of global outreach project for Oprah Winfrey’s Belief series.
+She is the author of an upcoming book entitled “Peace, Hope and Happiness: A World of Possibilities.”

-Chris Philpot is the operations manager at Tikkun.
+Chris Philpot is the operations manager at Tikkun and the NSP.
 He holds a BA in Spanish from Kenyon College and an MFA in poetry from the University of Maryland.
 His poems have appeared or are forthcoming in Columbia Poetry Review, Forklift, Ohio, DIAGRAM, and elsewhere.
 His chapbook, The Way to the Citadel, is forthcoming from Seven Kitchens Press.